Dark-Rising-Studios/Nif-Explorer/README.rst

-The Nif Explorer is a tool used to explore multiple NIF files in a single directory for an indicated block.
+Nif Explorer is a tool that allows a user to quickly scan through a multiple .nif files, looking for a certain block type or property.
+Nif Explorer can walk through a directory containing a lot of .nif files, search for the block or property of the block, then output its results a an user defined result path.

+Not only that, Nif Explorer as of version 0.1.0, Nif Explorer can search through BSA archives searching for .nif files with the block or block property.

 Requirements
 ------------